freshpack/freshpack/README.md

 * Adds 'test' script ('yarn test')
 * Installs all required 'jest' and 'enzyme' dependencies

-### More options like 'redux', 'postcss', 'stylelint'
+More options like 'redux', 'postcss' or 'stylelint' are coming soon ..
-* Comming soon ..

 ## Install
 (you'll need at least node v6)